Glocester Ridley: Works

 Some of his poems, including one on the death of George I and on the accession of George II from the Oxford set of verses on those events, appear in Nichols's ‘Collection of Poems’ (viii.
 74–82, 112–34).

 While young Ridley was fond of acting, and in 1728 he and four companions wrote the tragedy of The Fruitless Redress, each of them contributing an act.
 He afterwards composed the play of Jugurtha, but neither piece was produced on the public stage or printed.
 Theophilus Cibber, his contemporary at Winchester, is said to have called upon him at Poplar, and to have pressed him to adopt the stage as his profession.
 Verses and translations by him, apparently written while he was at college, are in the British Museum.

 Family

 Ridley left a widow and four daughters.
-In his old age he lost both his sons, James Ridley and Thomas Ridley, a writer in the service of the East India Company at Madras, where he was no sooner settled than he died of smallpox.
+In his old age he lost a daughter, Judith Elisabeth Ridley, and both his sons, James Ridley and Thomas Ridley, a writer in the service of the East India Company at Madras, where he was no sooner settled than he died of smallpox.
 His daughter Mary (d.
 1809), wife of Edward Evans (d.
 1807), captain in the 23rd Foot, is said to have written several novels.
 Margaret Ridley, 'the last survivor of his family,' died at Hingham, Norfolk in 1837, aged 91.